 Discover the ultimate gluten-free potato latkes recipe that will become a family favorite.
 These latkes are incredibly crispy on the outside and perfectly fluffy on the inside, all without a hint of gluten.
 This recipe simplifies the process of making traditional potato latkes, ensuring everyone can enjoy this comforting dish.
-Perfect for holidays or a special weeknight meal, these potato latkes are sure to impress.
+Perfect for holidays or a special weeknight meal, these potato latkes are worth making.

 Time: 45 min